Commodity Futures Trading Commission.

 - Ways to minimize the burden of collection of information on those who are to respond, including through the use of appropriate automated electronic, mechanical, or other technological collection techniques or other forms of information technology; e.g., permitting electronic submission of responses.

 All comments must be submitted in English, or if not, accompanied by an English translation.
 Comments will be posted as received to http://www.cftc.gov.
 You should submit only information that you wish to make available publicly.
 If you wish the Commission to consider information that you believe is exempt from disclosure under the Freedom of Information Act, a petition for confidential treatment of the exempt information may be submitted according to the procedures established in § 145.9 of the Commission's regulations.

 The Commission reserves the right, but shall have no obligation, to review, pre-screen, filter, redact, refuse or remove any or all of your submission from http://www.cftc.gov that it may deem to be inappropriate for publication, such as obscene language.
 All submissions that have been redacted or removed that contain comments on the merits of the ICR will be retained in the public comment file and will be considered as required under the Administrative Procedure Act and other applicable laws, and may be accessible under the Freedom of Information Act.

-The Commission is revising its estimate of the burden for this collection for registered FBOTs, by reducing the number of FBOTs to which the burden applies.
+The estimate of the burden for this collection for registered FBOTs remains the same.
 The respondent burden for this collection is estimated to range from two to eight hours per response for submission of required reports.
 These estimates include the time to locate, compile, validate, and verify and disclose and to ensure such information is maintained.
 The respondent burden for this collection is estimated to be as follows:

 Estimated number of respondents: 23.

-Estimated Average Burden Hours Per Respondent: 375.2 hours.
+Estimated Average Burden Hours per Respondent: 374.4 hours.

 Frequency of collection: When a reportable event occurs and quarterly and annually for required reports.